Moluccan Cockatoo Care

 Moluccan Cockatoo Diet:

 Nutrition is extremely important for a happy and healthy Moluccan too.
 Feed your cockatoo a pellet based diet.
-We’re talking non-colored and organic pellets.
+We’re talking non-colored and natural pellets.
 These provide optimal nutrients for your cockatoo and are a great start to a healthy bird.
 Now they’re not a one stop solution.

 Supplementation, daily supplementation, of fresh fruits and vegetables is essential.
 Your Moluccan is a smart bird and will enjoy a variety of fruits and vegetables in different forms.